+ENV7.
 New development should not compromise the outlook and features that contribute to significant views in the Parish.
-These are the extensive views from Alvechurch Highway, Marlbrook and land on the southern edge of Catshill.
-These areas are shown on the Policies Map.
+These are shown on the Policies Map.
 Development adversely affecting such views will not be supported unless it can be demonstrated that the scheme is well-sited and has been carefully designed to have regard to such views.